vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 8. On the Amazon Inspector menu, click **Assessment runs**.
 You should see an entry for the assesment you just started.
 While the assessment is running, the status will be *Collecting data*.
 Periodically refresh the screen to see the current status.
 When the assessment run ends, the status will change to *Analysis complete.*  The assessment will run for approximately 15 minutes. **_While you are waiting, continue with the steps below._**

-## Look up the Stack Outputs for the Perimeter Layer
+## Assess the Network Layer

+### Identify the Application Load Balancer and Connect to the RedTeam Host

 1. Go to the stack outputs and look for the website URL stored in the **albEndpoint** output value.
 Test access to the site by right clicking and opening in a new tab.
 Note the URL for your site as this will be used throughout this workshoop round.